hkam7/webdev/README.md

 The links hover portion I took help from gemini ai.
-I know how it works hover aspect: navbarlinks- links of the html under id a- the actual links "href"
+I know how it works hover aspect: navbarlinks- links of the html under id a- the actual links under "href" so that the program can go there.
 :hover- gives the hover affect when user is on the link